Alternative honey bee nutrition: Beyond sugar syrup

 BEE HIVE LOCATION

 The hives were situated in an easterly facing barn/shed, an enclosed structure to protect them from winter freezing as an overwintering hazard and access to the inside of the hives will be available all year round.
-This design protected the bees from predators such as bears without the need for electric fencing.
+This design would protect the bees from predators such as bears without the need for electric fencing.

 12 packages were installed on April 11,2012.
 The queens were released after the third day.